What we look for

 Students attend classes at the Faculty of Law in person, and are expected to be fully active in the Faculty and in the community.

 The B.C.L./LL.B. is a limited enrolment program for which admission is competitive.
-Each year the Faculty admits approximately 178 new students.
-Statistics show that the number of applications is approximately eight times greater than the number of available places.
+Each year the Faculty admits approximately 180 new students.
+Statistics show that the number of applications is approximately seven times greater than the number of available places.

 Successful applicants are chosen by the Faculty's Admissions Committee, which is composed this year of eight full-time faculty members appointed by the Dean, two senior law students selected by the Law Students' Association Executive, and the Assistant Dean, Admissions and Recruitment.
 Each application is reviewed by at least one member of the Admissions Committee, and the majority of applications are reviewed by two or three members before a final decision is rendered by the Assistant Dean, Admissions and Recruitment.